danthegoodman1/GPTFAQ/README.md

 You can optionally provide the content during the poke, which supports `html`, `markdown`, and `text` content types. `html` and `markdown` will preserve links for the FAQ answers where relevant.

 This requires a `poke_token` that you must set to use.
 This is the only place auth is required.

+### GPT-4 Performance

+I've observed 30-40 seconds typically to generate, with pretty perfect reliability.
+Generation tokens are set to `400`, which should is more than enough for concise questions and answers.

+You can see the prompt in `src/openai/index.ts`.

 ## Setup